 Egypt is a popular destination for tourists, expats, and digital nomads.
 It is also an African hub for freelancers working with international clients, with many local businesses serving global customers.
 A large proportion of Egypt’s population deals with international payments.
-Meanwhile, the country has a complex relationship with its foreign exchange market, making it challenging to manage international payments.
+Meanwhile, the country has a complex relationship with its foreign exchange market that makes it challenging to manage international payments.

-As efforts continue to stabilise the Egyptian pound (EGP), the Central Bank of Egypt (CBE) has stringent controls amid lingering external pressures, including global conflicts, declining Suez Canal revenues, and high external debt.
+The Central Bank of Egypt (CBE) has stringent controls to stabilise the Egyptian pound (EGP).
+There are external economic pressures, including global conflicts, declining Suez Canal revenues, and high external debt.
 The article examines Egypt’s currency controls and their implications for individuals and businesses managing international payments.

 Currency controls are regulations implemented by the government designed to manage the flow of foreign currencies in and out of the country.
 In Egypt, these measures are implemented by the Central Bank of Egypt (CBE) to protect the national economy and maintain foreign exchange reserves.
 Such controls often include: